Leaderboard

 1 point

-Gordman this time coming from regular Mexico.
-Also, this video shows three reasons why I love watching tapes from 1970's WWF: 1) That classy ring color scheme, dark blue with silver ropes and posts (not a fan of the red middle turnbuckle, though) 2) Vince shilling non-wrestling things, in this case a BOWLING tournament 3) That the audience is a mix of blue collar workers, kids, and pimps with their women1 point
+24. Gordman this time coming from regular Mexico.
+Also, this video shows three reasons why I love watching tapes from 1970's WWF: 1) That classy ring color scheme, dark blue with silver ropes and posts (not a fan of the red middle turnbuckle, though) 2) Vince shilling non-wrestling things, in this case a BOWLING tournament 3) That the audience is a mix of blue collar workers, kids, and pimps with their women

 1 point

-They're all relevant right now.
+25. They're all relevant right now.
 After Jones crushes the spirit of Gustafsson, he's probably going to fight Glover and there's not anything else for him at LHW except the hypothetical Cormier fight that probably won't happen.
-So I see maybe a couple more defenses at LHW before he moves to HW, meaning all of these guys will be trying to climb a ladder that doesn't end with Jon Jones at the top and all of these matchups are very relevant.1 point
+So I see maybe a couple more defenses at LHW before he moves to HW, meaning all of these guys will be trying to climb a ladder that doesn't end with Jon Jones at the top and all of these matchups are very relevant.

 1 point